Andrew James Taylor

 I am a freelance lecturer, cultural tour guide and writer working in the fields of art and cultural history.
 I work with art societies, private groups and students, mixing formal lectures with more interactive seminars and discussion groups.
 I give talks in art galleries and museums and can lead visits to churches and houses.
 Several times a year, I lead cultural tours in Continental Europe, the UK and New York for Kirker Holidays, lecturing on art, architecture and classical music.
 And I also work as a rare book dealer, researcher and cataloguer at Voewood Rare Books.

 My first degree, from the University of St Andrews, was in Church History.
-I have a Masters in art history from UEA where my dissertation was on the architect and ecclesiastical designer Ninian Comper.
+I have a Masters in Art History from UEA where my dissertation was on the architect and ecclesiastical designer Ninian Comper.
 I also wrote major papers on the architecture and art collections of the English Country House.
 I have a further degree in Ancient History from Birkbeck, University of London.
-For twenty years (the years of l’entre deux guerres) I was a solicitor.

 My interests are broad and varied.
 This website gives a sense of the range of subjects I am happy to talk and write about.
 I am especially fascinated by the deep connections between cultural, historical and artistic movements and phenomena.
 Nothing exists in isolation and so I am always working on new subjects for lectures and new approaches to traditional subjects.